Stay Safe/Stay Home, do your Part and Stay Apart: Wash your hands and wear a mask!

 Our purpose is to ensure the maintenance of member properties and help provide services to the Members as stated in our Governing Documents and also services, that the membership & the Board of Directors determine to be necessary for the successful operation of the Association.
-These are necessary to protect the rights, interests, and privileges of all members and their respective properties.
-The Association is a non-profit, mutual benefit corporation also Governed by CA State Law (Davis-Sterling).
+These are necessary to protect property values and the rights, interests, and privileges of all members and their respective properties.
+The Association is a non-profit, mutual benefit corporation also Governed by CA State Corporation Law (Davis-Sterling).

-Located adjacent to Highway 4, and the Arnold Rim trail Arnold is renowned for its scenic sierra beauty and convenient access to skiing, boating, hiking, golf and Big Trees State Park with numerous other recreational activities and wine tasting nearby.
+Located adjacent to Highway 4, and the popular Arnold Rim trail (ART), Arnold is renowned for its scenic sierra beauty and convenient access to Bear Valley skiing, boating, ART hiking, golf and Big Trees State Park with numerous other recreational activities and wine tasting nearby.
 Property owners & Visitors enjoy four seasons that include winter snows and wonderfully moderate summer temperatures typical of the Sierra Nevada.

-On this MPOA website, you will find lots of helpful current information.
+On this MPOA website you will find lots of helpful current local information.

 MPOA strongly supports the Fire Wise and VIP (Volunteers in Prevention) Program.
-Our wonderful local group of volunteers inspect properties for compliance with Cal Fire PRC 4291.
-Volunteers welcome.
-2nd inspections have been completed.
-Violation notices to be sent by Cal Fire for violations asking members to correct any violations in order to be Fire Safe.
+Our wonderful volunteers inspected properties for compliance with Cal Fire PRC 4291.
+Notices were to be sent by Cal Fire for violations asking members to correct any violations in order to be Fire Safe.
 2nd Notices will be sent if necessary.
 Details are included in our NEWSLETTER.

 We are very fire and natural disaster conscious, and on this site have provided you with check lists and recommended ways of protecting yourself in case of an emergency.
 Efforts by Local citizens, US Forest Service and Sierra Pacific Industries (SPI) are in the process of circumnavigating Arnold with a Fire Break.
 Our fire prevention check lists and emergency evacuation information serve as guides for you to use to maintain your personal safety and that of your family, friends and the safety of your property should a wildfire or other natural disaster occur in our area.
 We are conscious of water conservation and have provided the latest information on this topic.
-Recent CCWD reports, do indicate a future water rate increase in 2018.
+Meadowmont is a Firewise site.

-TITLE COMPANIES: Request for Demands for Member Assessment information and Account Balances should be emailed to: firstname.lastname@example.org
+TITLE COMPANIES: Requests for HOA Demand for Member Assessment information and Account Balances should be emailed to: firstname.lastname@example.org

-You may email this form to our Manager at firstname.lastname@example.org for processing.
+For questions and Meeting Information you may email our Manager at firstname.lastname@example.org